 - Create separate outlines for your main plot and subplots based on the Story Beats structure.

 - Use Scrivener’s Corkboard to arrange scenes based on multiple character viewpoints.

 - Use Custom Metadata and Keywords as you write to identify essential elements for tracking and editing.

-Unlike Microsoft Word and Apple Pages, Scrivener software for Mac allows you to establish and track multiple viewpoints along with your main plot and subplots.
+Unlike Microsoft Word and Apple Pages, Scrivener software allows you to establish and track multiple viewpoints along with your main plot and subplots.

 To learn more, read Exploring How to Structure a Book.